 In other words, leaders should have superior characteristics which inspire employees to achieve their organization’s goals.

-Hence, such traits as a sense of community, responsiveness, honesty, creativity, confidence, or a positive attitude towards workers create leadership models for an influential leader.
+Hence, such traits as a sense of community, responsiveness, honesty, creativity, confidence, or a positive attitude toward workers create leadership models for an influential leader.

 So what are these models, and how do they work?

 When leaders follow the transformational model of managing employees, they can provide quite effective support for its operation by inspiring workers.

 As noted in Leadership and Sustainability in the Built Environment, managers can be pretty demanding; they motivate individuals to perform their job duties “beyond expected levels” and “think beyond self-interest” since they show “positive qualities and ethics.”

 Such a model of leadership is quite effective in achieving organizational goals.

 The charismatic leadership model is no less effective than a transformational one since it also creates enthusiasm for the team.

 However, in contrast, this implies that a leader shapes other people’s values instead of working beyond requirements.

 So a charismatic leader can achieve a company’s goals via personal “characters and behaviors” because they are communicative and responsive.